sirixdb/sirixdb.github.io/rest-api.md

 For setting up the SirixDB HTTP-Server and a basic Keycloak-instance with a test realm:

 1. `git clone https://github.com/sirixdb/sirix.git`
-2. `sudo docker-compose up waitforkeycloak`
+2. `sudo docker-compose up keycloak`

 ### Keycloak setup

 Keycloak can be set up as described in this excellent [tutorial]( https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/).
 Our `docker-compose` file imports a sirix realm with a default admin user with all available roles assigned.
 Basically you can skip the steps 3 - 7 and and 10 and 11 and simply recreate a `client-secret` and change `oAuthFlowType` to "PASSWORD".
-If you want to run or modify the integration tests the client secret mjust not be changed.
+If you want to run or modify the integration tests the client secret must not be changed.
+Make sure to delete the line "build: ." in the `docker-compse.yml` file for the server image if you simply want to use the Docker Hub image.

 1. Open your browser.
 URL: http://localhost:8080
 2. Login with username "admin", password "admin"